What membership site models will be the most profitable for your business? (Yes, you can combine more than one!)

 Many education buffets offer a wide range of topics to attract a large client base.
 However, when you're just getting started, it helps to have a focused outcome in mind that appeals to a very specific audience (rather than trying to be a jack of all trades).

 Focus on getting a targeted set of courses done well, and branch out from there.
+You might also want to hire someone to help from a digital marketing and tech set up perspective.

 Example: BrainPop‘s online learning portal for kids.